 Ayres, J. (2005).
 Sensory Integration and the Child.
 Los Angeles, California: Western Psychological Services.
-December 11: Required Organizational: In-service December 18: Early Childhood Training at the Early Learning Center December 25: HOLIDAY - Center Closed January 1: HOLIDAY - Center Closed January 8: "Sensory Processing Disorder and Treatment" Presenter: Lynn Alling, OTR Description: This seminar focuses on understanding how occupational therapists identify and treat sensory dysfunction in each sensory system.
+December 10: Required Organizational: In-service December 17: "Sensory Processing Disorder and Treatment" Presenter: Lynn Alling, OTR Description: This seminar focuses on understanding how occupational therapists identify and treat sensory dysfunction in each sensory system.
 Focus will be on tactile defensiveness, gravitational insecurity, auditory sensitivities, sensory seeking behaviors and other specific sensory disorders.
 Treatment strategies discussed are applicable to a variety of diagnoses once a sensory processing disorder has been identified.
 Bibliography:

 Fisher, A. G., Murray, E. A., Bundy, A. C. (1991).
 Sensory Integration.
 Philadelphia, Pennsylvania: FA David Company Kranowitz, C. S. (1998).
 The out of sync child.
 New York, NY: Perigee Books.

-January 15: Early Childhood Training at the Early Learning Center January 22: Annual Learning Seminar January 29: "Sensory Diet: It's Not Just for Breakfast" Presenter: Lisa Hill, OTR Description: This presentation offers a guide on the use of sensory diets to help children who have Sensory Processing Disorder.
+December 24: Early Childhood Training at the Early Learning Center with Kathy Callahan, B.S. in Education, M.S. in Special Education December 31: HOLIDAY - Center Closed January 7: "Sensory Diet: It's Not Just for Breakfast" Presenter: Lisa Hill, OTR Description: This presentation offers a guide on the use of sensory diets to help children who have Sensory Processing Disorder.
 A sensory diet is a personalized set of sensory rich activities scheduled throughout the day designed to meet the specific needs of the child with sensory processing needs.
 The sensory diet consists of a combination of alerting, organizing and calming activities, dependent on the child's needs.
 The "diet" analogy helps to make it easier to understand.
 Bibliography: Biel, L., Peske, N. (2005).
 Raising a Sensory Smart Child.
 New York, NY: Penguin.
-February 5: "Interoception: The Eighth Sense" Presenter: Katlyn Seneca, OTR Description: This session will focus on understanding the interoception system, how break down in this system can present, and how to bridge the gap in treatment to promote successful and independent self regulation.
+January 14: Early Childhood Training at the Early Learning Center with Kathy Callahan, B.S. in Education, M.S. in Special Education January 21: Annual Learning Seminar January 28: "Interoception: The Eighth Sense" Presenter: Katlyn Seneca, OTR Description: This session will focus on understanding the interoception system, how break down in this system can present, and how to bridge the gap in treatment to promote successful and independent self regulation.
 Treatment strategies discussed are easy to implement and applicable to a variety of diagnoses.
 Bibliography:

 Koscinski, C. N. (2018).
 Interoception Sensing My World from the insideout.
 The Pocket.
 Mahler, K. J. (2019).
 The interoception curriculum: A step-by-step framework for developing mindful self-regulation.
 Kelly J. Mahler MS, OTR/l.
-February 12: Required Organizational: In-service February 19: "The Picky Eater" Presenter: Lisa Ingler, OTR Description: Eating is very complex and requires coordination of muscles and sensory systems.
+February 4: "The Picky Eater" Presenter: Lisa Ingler, OTR Description: Eating is very complex and requires coordination of muscles and sensory systems.
 The focus of this class will be on how to determine when picky eating becomes a feeding problem and how professionals can help families enjoy mealtimes again.
 Bibliography: